RexxLA/TextTools/README.md

 ## Use as a git submodule
 It is also possible to check this out as a submodule of the git repo that contains your publication.
 This way, you have more control over what works for a specific publication and can do controlled upgrades and rollbacks for that publication only.
+You don't *have to* check that in, but generally when cooperation on a document that is the wa to go.

 To use as a submodule, do:

 - git submodule add